charles-254/socialBook-API/README.md

 ![](./images/post-user.png)

 ### GET /users
-Fetch all users.
+Fetch all users along will their posts.

+sample of the expected results.

 ![](./images/fetch-all-users.png)

 ### GET /users/:id
-Fetch a specific user.
+Fetch a specific user along with their posts.

+sample of the expected results.

 ![](./images/fetch-specific-user.png)